 1. Exercise & Stretch

 Every morning I try to walk for 15-25 mins.
-I walk my daughter to the bus stop & sneak exercise in that way.
+I used to walk my daughter to the school bus stop & sneak exercise in that way.

 Time allocation – 30 mins